• LAUNCH YOUR DREAM

 I was living in the second floor, 1,300 square foot apartment, which I had renovated back in 2008 after my tenants accidentally set my house on fire.

 There was really no reason I needed to move out of my beautiful home, and I was not planning to move.
-Opportunity appeared however in the form of another stunning home that I had long admired, right down the block.
+The opportunity appeared, however, in the form of another stunning house that I had long admired right down the block.

 Finding Happiness in A Glorious Palace!

 The house is staggeringly beautiful and grand.
-The first floor has 12′ high ceilings with giant chandeliers, with a living room/parlor as you enter and then a dining room (which I intended to use as an office) beyond that, through a set of wooden pocket doors.
+The first floor has 12′ high ceilings with giant chandeliers, a living room/parlor as you enter, and a dining room (which I intended to use as an office) beyond that through a set of wooden pocket doors.

 Finding Happiness When A Dream Falls Apart - My dream home office

-There was a peer mirror with gilded angels around the edges that was actually a door, hiding a bathroom.
-There is a back courtyard, with garden beds and flowering trees.
+A peer mirror with gilded angels around the edges was actually a door hiding a bathroom.
+There is a back courtyard with garden beds and flowering trees.

 The second floor features a two-story kitchen with a courtyard atrium in the middle of it – this is the other most stunning feature of the house.
-There is a second floor family room with black and white marble floors, and a dining room with built-in wood cabinets with glass doors, and a beautiful wooden framed mantelpiece on a fireplace.
+There is a second-floor family room with black and white marble floors, a dining room with built-in wood cabinets with glass doors, and a beautiful wooden framed mantelpiece on a fireplace.

-The third floor features a balcony overlooking the kitchen, with a 10′ by 10′ giant skylight above it, two additional skylights (one above the stairwell, and one in the master bedroom suite).
-The master bedroom suite has its own bathroom with tub and shower, plus a jacuzzi bathtub in the large spare bedroom.
+The third floor features a balcony overlooking the kitchen, with a 10′ by 10′ giant skylight above it and two additional skylights (one above the stairwell and one in the master bedroom suite).
+The master bedroom suite has a bathroom with a tub and shower, plus a jacuzzi bathtub in the sizeable spare bedroom.

-It is a jaw-droppingly beautiful and unusual home and I had always loved it.
+It is a beautiful, unusual, jaw-dropping home, and I had always loved it.
 So I jumped at the chance to rent it.

 We Made A Deal!